ritik435/quote-o-quotes-backend/README.md

 # quote-O-quotes
 Its a quote website application.
-Frontend
+Backend